 As with the release of any new major product, migration is always a concern.
-Information gathered from the Bento 3.0 pilot groups will help PBS Digital finalize the specific migration and onboarding processes for stations and producers.
-Based on initial plans, the Web Services team will be offering auto-migration, as much as possible, for sites currently using the most up-to-date Bento feature set.
+Based on initial plans, the Web Services team will be offering blog-migration, as much as possible, for sites currently using the most up-to-date Bento feature set.
 It is advised to consider migrating to, or continue using, the latest PBS-provided tools and resources in Bento, as this will help expedite migration and require less quality assurance (QA) testing.
 See the Staying Connected section below for help planning for a successful migration.

 9.What if my site is leveraging features PBS will not be supporting in Bento 3.0?

 During the migration process, the PBS Products, SPI and Producers teams will work directly with stations and producers to help identify key hurdles to migration.
 Stations and producers should be prepared for some manual testing and migration, especially for highly-customized or extremely-dated features (i.e. non-responsive web solutions).

 10.What if my site isn’t on Bento, but I’d like migration support?